Orange County Hospitality Alliance

 Join OCHA!

 "As OC residents and local business owners, we believe in a vibrant visitor economy that works for everyone.
-By embracing short-term rental pilots, our jurisdictions can protect property rights, support local shops, and help families keep their homes."
+By embracing short-term rental programs & pilots, our jurisdictions can protect property rights, support local shops, welcome visitors with diverse options, and help families keep their homes."